MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Discussion

 We propose \tool, a novel run-time monitoring approach that leverages ideas from Metamorphic Testing to estimate the confidence of ADS controllers.
-Our evaluation, which uses a small-scale ADS, shows that \tool is capable of effectively anticipating failures caused by either internal or external uncertainties before the vehicle goes out-of-bounds.
-Indeed, our approach outperformed or at least showed the same performance as the employed baselines (i.e., SelfOracle~\cite{stocco2020misbehaviour} and Ensemble-based techniques).
+Our evaluation, which uses a small-scale physical ADS and a different ADS in a simulated environment, shows that \tool is capable of effectively anticipating failures caused by either internal or external anomalies before the vehicle goes out-of-bounds.
+Indeed, our approach outperformed or at least showed a performance comparable to the employed baselines (i.e., SelfOracle~\cite{stocco2020misbehaviour} Ensemble-based techniques and MC Dropout).

-Future work includes comparing our approach with other confidence estimators, such as those based on eXplainable AI (XAI) techniques.
+Future work includes comparing our approach with other uncertainty or confidence estimators, such as those based on eXplainable AI (XAI) techniques.
 Furthermore, we also plan to evaluate the impact of combining these techniques with different self-healing mechanisms, such as slowing down the vehicle when facing a sudden peak of the uncertainty score.
+Finally, we consider that specific methods to establish appropriate thresholds for each MR should be studied further.